Code-Institute-Submissions/music-band-project/README.md

 <ul>
     <li>Music page - i would like to add all albums with possibility to play tracks and purchase them one by one or whole album straight away from the site.</li>
     <li>Music player - make it smaller and add possibility to change tracks and play music on background so person can listen music and research website.</li>
-    <li>Photo page - i would like to make collage with possibility to open them in full size.</li>
 </ul>

 <h2>Technologies Used</h2>